open-telemetry/opentelemetry-collector-contrib/receiver/googlecloudspannerreceiver/cardinality.md

 With **7691** time series limit and each metric is sent once per minute, there are **60 minute x 24 hours  = 1440** time series data will be sent to Cloud Monitoring.

 To allow new queries (new Top queries which are not seen in the last 24 hours) to be sent to Cloud Monitoring, each minute should have an opportunity to send new queries.
-Assuming uniform distribution of new queries being created in Top N tables, the algorithm should handle **round_down(7691/1440) = 5** new queries per minute.
+Assuming a uniform distribution of new queries being created in Top N tables, the algorithm should handle **floor(7691/1440) = 5** new queries per minute.
 These 5 new queries should be the Top 5 queries which were not exported in the last 24 hours.

 While the existing time series (queries which have been exported in the last 24 hours) should be good to export, exporting more than 100(**top_metrics_query_max_rows** receiver config parameter) queries per minute may be an overkill.